beeeel/OpTrap-Analysis/README.md

 # OpTrap-Analysis

+## Folder hierachy:

+The cell defomation analysis pipeline is made of modules.
+Some of these require inputs from previous modules (unwrap_cell needs the cell's location from find_cell or LineMaxima, for example).
+The modules are within their own folder.
+These are run by the runners, in their own folder.
+Some of the modules and runners use functions from helpers, depending on the file format you are loading.

-##Summary of analysis scripts for Optical Trapping data
+## Summary of analysis scripts for Optical Trapping data

 Data handling: